Overview

 file.write(path: str, content: str) -> None

 The file.write method writes to a given file path with the given content.
-If a file or directory already exists at this path, the method will fail.
+If a file already exists at this path, the method will overwite it.
+If a directory already exists at the path the method will error.

 file.find